-The levels of oestrogen required to cause breast development are surprisingly low - until stage IV, the growth of the breast in a girl takes place with the same oestrogen level as an adult male.
+The levels of oestrogen required to cause breast development are surprisingly low - until stage IV, the growth of the breast in a girl takes place with oestrogen levels similar to an adult male.
 That is why about 40% of male children also initiate "Tanner I" type mammary development during their puberty due to the tendency of their testis to secrete significant quantities of oestrogens in early phases of its development.
-As a boys testosterone secretion increases the development ceases and very few reach the Tanner II stage.
+However, as testosterone secretion increases the breast development ceases and very few boys reach the Tanner II stage.

-It takes approximately two to three years to achieve the majority of breast growth.
+It takes approximately two to three years for a girl to achieve the majority of her breast growth.
 Stage V is aligned with the onset of the menstrual cycle - which results in the production of progesterone for the first time.
-The presence of progesterone stimulates the partial development of mammary alveoli, so that by the age of 20 the mammary gland in the woman who has not been pregnant consists of a fat pad through which course 10 to 15 long branching ducts, terminating in grape-like bunches of mammary alveoli.
+The presence of progesterone stimulates the partial development of mammary alveoli, so that by the age of 20 the mammary gland in the woman who has not been pregnant consists of a fat pad through which pass 10 to 15 long branching ducts, terminating in grape-like bunches of mammary alveoli.
 In the absence of pregnancy the gland maintains this structure until menopause.
-It's worth noting that the ducts are very small and contribute little to breast size.
+It's worth noting that these ducts are very small and contribute little to breast size.

-It is safe to say that in Europe and the USA more than half of adult genetic women are a B to C bra cup, and relatively few (<25%) women are naturally a D cup or greater.
-But the figures vary widely from study to study, e.g. Triumph`s European Bra Size Survey from 2007 famously found that 57% of UK women were D cup or more - a highly improbable finding which was widely reported in the UK media.
+In Europe and the USA more than half of adult genetic women are a B to C bra cup, and relatively few (<25%) women are naturally a D cup or greater.
+But the figures vary widely from study to study, e.g. Triumph's European Bra Size Survey from 2007 famously found that 57% of UK women were D cup or more - a highly improbable finding which was widely reported in the UK media.